mideind/Icegrams/README.rst

 **large trigram library for Icelandic**.
 (A trigram is a tuple of three consecutive words or tokens that appear in real-world text.)

-The trigrams are heavily compressed using radix tries and `quasi-succinct indexes <https://arxiv.org/abs/1206.4300>`_ employing Elias-Fano encoding.
-This enables the trigrams to be stored in memory for very fast queries (typically ~30 microseconds per lookup).
+The almost 34 million trigrams are heavily compressed using radix tries and `quasi-succinct indexes <https://arxiv.org/abs/1206.4300>`_ employing Elias-Fano encoding.
+This enables the trigrams to be mapped into memory for very fast queries (typically ~40 microseconds per lookup).
 The library is implemented in Python and C/C++, glued together via `CFFI <https://cffi.readthedocs.io/en/latest/>`_.